platocrat/redwood-eth-with-fauna/README.md

 - Normally I can call functions which require approval (eg. the bid function), and submit them on-chain before the approval transaction is actually completed.
 This doesn't seem to work for SuperTokens.
 - When I do make an approval, later when I check the approved amount it always seems to be slightly less than the amount I actually approved.
 Weird (maybe something I am doing).
 - When deploying my serverless functions, I hit a size limit.
 Some of the dependencies I needed like `@truffle/contract` and `web3` were just too dang large.
+- For some reason we can't distribute tokens until at least one person has subscribed to the IDA.
+Not sure if this is a requirement, or we are doing something wrong.
+- Mixing database queries and web3 queries can get complicated, and slows down load times.
+I am hopeful that I can find a better way to do this, without having to rely on TheGraph infrastructure.
+I think redwoodjs is a very good candidate for making a simple feather-weight version of TheGraph.

 ## Going forward

 We really wanted to also incorporate the Constant Flow Agreement into the app, but did not have enough time.
 Ideally, the auction is won by _streaming the most tokens_ for a certain amount of time, rather than just having the highest bid.
 When a higher bid (in tokens/second) is placed, it would automatically cancel the previous bidders stream, and replace it with the new one.
 Things could get really complicated fast!
 But it could also add a lot of interesting features to the auction mechanics.

+## Thats all folks!

+The rest of this readme is dev-stuff for running the app.

 ## Run it!

 If you want to run it locally to poke around, you can do so easily using redwood-js!
-I've added some docs below that may help if this is your first time using it.
+I've included some docs below that may help if this is your first time using it.

 ```bash
 yarn